JRHaven/Bash-Scripts/README.md

 These are my Bash Scripts that I use.
 Some only work with Debian and Debian based distrobutions of Linux.
 Some are half-finished.
 Some don't even work.
 I just took these strait out of my bin directory.

-## Update info
-With the first year of this github page being open, I decided to make a rule.
-I will concider updating scripts garunteed for 1 calender year.
-If afterward when I change copyright dates I don't want those scripts to be included, they will be removed from the release deb file and a script will run to remove the scripts from your system.
-If you wish to continue to use these scripts there will be a link provided to this page where you can download the files and put them in the /usr/local/bin folder.

-## What's New?
-In version 5.2, we have updates to the Update script.
-Update will now only perform an internet check if told to do so.
-We also have a more efficiant way of looping by using an infinate loop instead of calling ourselves to run again.
-The user will also get a message informing them that they can use `update --log` to view repeated output of the log, and thus the commands we are running.

 # Licensing
 All of these scripts are under the MIT License.